McConnell wants to consider gun background checks in fall

 “If we do it prematurely it’ll just be another frustrating position for all of us and for the public,” he said.

+The politics of gun violence are difficult for Republicans, including McConnell.
+He could risk losing support as he seeks reelection in Kentucky if he were to back restricting access to firearms and ammunition.
+Other Republicans, including those in Colorado, Maine and swing states, also would face difficult votes, despite the clamor for gun laws.

-GOP senators are also considering changes to the existing federal background check system.
+GOP senators are also considering changes to the existing federal background check system, modeled on a law signed last year that improved the National Instant Criminal Background Check system, as well as increased penalties for hate crimes.

+While many of those proposals have bipartisan support, Democrats are unlikely to agree to them without consideration of the more substantive background checks bill.

+“We Democrats are not going to settle for half-measures so Republicans can feel better and try to push the issue of gun violence off to the side,” Schumer said Wednesday.

 CommentsPlease take a second to review our community guidelines Community guidelines